 2. Hydration per weather

-Weather plays an important role in how thirsty we feel.
+Second sutra of hydration is that weather plays an important role in how thirsty we feel.
 If it is a perfectly balmy 25 degrees out with a partially cloudy sky, you are unlikely to feel very thirsty.
 On the other hand, any kind of extreme weather – hot or cold or rainy – typically makes one want to drink more water, because the body has to work harder to maintain a comfortable body temperature.

 3. One’s own disposition